trywilco/wilco-docs/docs/building-your-quest/index.md

 description: Quest description.
 All characters are accepted.
 "What's worse.." in the example below | mandatory
 summary: Quest summary.
 Shown when users finish the quest | mandatory
 slogan: Quest slogan.
 2-1000 characters.
 "It's time for.." in the example below | mandatory
-level: Quest level. beginner/intermediate/advance | mandatory
+level: Quest level. beginner/intermediate/advanced | mandatory
 duration: Estimated number of hours required to finish the quest | mandatory
 repository: The user's repo will be initialized to this repository when a quest starts. e.g. https://github.com/trywilco/Anythink-Market-Public | optional
 shouldResetRepo: Whether the user's repo will be reset to specific code, set it to false when the quest does not involve any code | optional
-resources: A list of resources that should be avaiable to the user when the quest begins | optional
+resources: A list of resources that should be available to the user when the quest begins | optional
 - resource_1
 - resource_2
 - ...